nobleo/ros2_performance/README.md

 | rosonenode | ~1.3e10 | ~21| ~3.5 | ~3.5 |
 | ros | ~3.8e10 | ~63| ~10.6 | ~10.5 |

 Because the multiplicates between the amount of CPU cycles and the amount of CPU usage % are so close together we can assume that we can now directly compare the average amount of CPU cycles spent in a function between binaries.
-We are aware this is a quite crude approach and does not entirely filter out the noise of background processes, but we are certain the conclusions based on this research remain the same.
+We are aware this is a quite crude approach and does not entirely filter out the noise of background processes, but we are certain the observations and conclusions based on this research remain the same.
 We are not looking to accurately measure if ROS 2 uses 10.5 or 10.6 times more CPU for our system, we are investigating WHY and WHERE ROS 2 is using more CPU.

 The following table shows the amount CPU cycles spent in the two main classes of each binary: